 What classes do I have to take to graduate?

-Information about specific Justice Studies courses needed to graduate can be found on our graduate area of our website.
+Information about specific Justice Studies courses needed to graduate can be found in the graduate area of our website.
 Be sure to contact the graduate coordinator if you have any questions about courses needed for graduation.

 Where can I get a copy of the course syllabus?